bakercp/ofxHTTP/README.md

 ## Description

-A suite of HTTP clients and servers.
+An openFrameworks addon for custom HTTP clients and servers.

 ## Features